-Priority processing of onshore Partner visa applications will continue, which will help deliver greater employment certainty for migrants and stabilise Net Overseas Migration (NOM) by retaining migrants in Australia.
+Priority processing of onshore Partner visa applications will continue, which will help deliver greater employment certainty for migrants and stabilize Net Overseas Migration (NOM) by retaining migrants in Australia.

-There will also be prioritisation of Partner visa applications in regional areas to assist in meeting labour shortages and contribute to economic recovery in regional Australia.
+There will also be prioritization of Partner visa applications in regional areas to assist in meeting labor shortages and contribute to economic recovery in regional Australia.

-5. Will visa applicants who are already in Australia continue to be prioritised in 2021-22?
+5. Will visa applicants who are already in Australia continue to be prioritized in 2021-22?

 Yes, under the 2021-22 Migration Program, there will continue to be priority processing of onshore applications for Skill and Family stream visas.

-Prioritising onshore applicants will provide greater certainty to visa applicants in Australia, and help the country to retain highly skilled migrants, facilitate family re-unions and help in stabilising NOM.
+Prioritizing onshore applicants will provide greater certainty to visa applicants in Australia, and help the country to retain highly skilled migrants, facilitate family reunions and help in stabilizing NOM.